crei0/andreguedes-website/content/blog/Making BuildingTeardown/making-building-teardwon.md

 The second line of meshes, are used for the roofs.
 The first and second from right to left are rotated to be used as 'slopes' (for that section that comes out of the building, below the clock).

-Even though these are non cube meshes, inside the physics simulation they still have cube shaped `CollisionShape3D`.
+Even though these are non-cube meshes, inside the physics simulation they still have cube shaped `CollisionShape3D`.

-The last 3 cubes are used on the clock, and rotate as needed.
+The last 3 cubes are used on the clock, and rotated as needed.

 ### Texture